-For further information about how the CRF nursing teams can help you with your research, contact the Senior Research Sister.
+For further information about how our nursing teams can help you with your research, contact the respective Senior Research Sisters.

 Research support is provided by our administration support team, led by the Operations Manager.
 They offer a range of services outlined below.

 The Operations Manager is responsible for ensuring that a co-ordinated and efficient support service is provided, including staff recruitment and retention.

 The Clinical Trial Co-ordinators are responsible for the management and co-ordination of all essential documentation necessary to conduct both commercial and non-commercial clinical research projects.